Elementary School News (Achived)

 The Grand Traverse Band of Ottawa & Chippewa Indians granted Mancelona Elementary School $9,886.52 for classroom projectors.
 With these projectors students will be able to watch videos that connect to classroom curriculum, see pictures and particate in demonstrations to make learning more engaging.

 The last day of Penny Wars was a HUGE success!
 First grade needed to get a second container to hold all their pennies.
 However, if you or your child would still like to participate and help raise money for Wertz Warriors and Special Olympics it's not too late.
 Please send in $1.00 with your child for each snowmobile that you would like to purchase.
-This will get them a snowmobile, write their name on it, and be displayed with others who purchased a snowmobile.
+This will get them a snowmobile, write the

 This is the 11th year each grade in our elementary school will compete for points and to see which one collects the most pennies.
 Students and staff have a lot of fun with this fundraiser for Michigan Special Olympics, with the winning class receiving an ice cream party at the end of the week-long competition.
-On February 9 the Wertz Warriors will visit the elementary to greet and thank everyone for their support of the Special Olympics.
+On February 9 the Wertz Warriors will visit the elementary to greet and thank ever

 On December 5 our elementary students participated in the holiday program titled, Elfis and the Sleigh Riders, which featured classic singers Elvis, Celine Dion, Mariah Carey and Aretha Franklin.